Metalhearf/LogBot/README.md

 ----
 ## Installation
+Clone the repository
 * `git clone https://github.com/Metalhearf/logbot`

 ----
 ## Configuration
-1. Add your custom SVN repositories (must be a valid one) in the config file located here :
+1. Add your custom SVN repositories (must be an existing one) in the config file located here :
 [./config/logbot.conf](https://github.com/Metalhearf/logbot/blob/master/config/logbot.conf)

 2. Run LogBot once, and if no errors occured, turn off the testing mode by setting :